-Notwithstanding the foregoing, the undersigned may transfer the Undersigned's Shares (i) as a bona fide gift or gifts or by will, testamentary document or intestate succession, (ii) to any trust for the direct or indirect benefit of the undersigned or the immediate family of the undersigned, (iii) in dispositions not involving a change in beneficial ownership, (iv) in dispositions to a spouse, former spouse, child or other dependent pursuant to a domestic relations order or settlement agreement, (v) if the undersigned is a trust, to any beneficiary of the undersigned or to the estate of any such beneficiary, (vi) if the undersigned is a partnership or limited liability company, to the partners, former partners, members or former members or former members, (viii) to the extent involving transactions of shares of the Shares or other securities acquired in open market transactions after the Public Offering Date or (ix) with the prior written consent of each of Goldman, Sachs & Co. and Barclays Capital Inc. on behalf of the Underwriters; provided, however, that in any of (ii), (vi), (vi) or (vii) such transfer shall not involve a disposition for value, and provided further that in any of (ii) through (viii) above, but not (viii) that it shall be a condition to the transfer that the transfere execute an agreement stating that the transferes is receiving and holding such capital stock subject to the provisions of this Lock-Up Agreement and there shall be no further transfer of such capital stock except in accordance with this Lock-Up Agreement; and provided further that, in the cases of (i) through (viii) above, it shall be a condition to any such transfer that no public reports, including but not limited to reports pursuant to Rule 144 of the Securities Act, pursuant to Section 13 or Section 16 of the Securities Exchange Act or 1934, as amended (the "Exchange Act"), or pursuant to any other regulatory agency are required to be filed by the undersigned during the Lock-Up Period (as may have been extended pursuant t announcement or disclosure of entry into such agreement is made or required to be made and (ii) any such brokerage sales may not occur prior to the expiration of the Lock-Up Period (as the same may have been extended as provided for above).
+Notwithstanding the foregoing, the undersigned may transfer the Undersigned's Shares (i) as a bona fide gift or gifts or by will, testamentary document or intestate succession, (ii) to any trust for the direct or indirect benefit of the undersigned or the immediate family of the undersigned, (iii) in dispositions not involving a change in beneficial ownership, (iv) in dispositions to a spouse, former spouse, child or other dependent pursuant to a domestic relations order or settlement agreement, (v) if the undersigned is a trust, to any beneficiary of the undersigned or to the estate of any such beneficiary, (vi) if the undersigned is a corporation, limited liability company or partnership, to any affiliate (within the meaning set forth in Rule 405 as promulgated by the SEC under the Securities Act of 1933, as amended (the "Securities Act"), (vii) if the undersigned is a partnership or limited liability company, to the partners, former partners, members or former members of the undersigned, as applicable, or to the estates of any such partners, former partners, members or former members, (viii) to the extent involving transactions of shares of the Shares or other securities acquired in open market transactions after the Public Offering Date or (ix) with the prior written consent of each of Goldman, Sachs & Co. and Barclays Capital Inc. on behalf of the Underwriters; provided, however, that in any of (ii), (iii), (v), (vi) or (vii) such transfer shall not involve a disposition for value, and provided further that in any of (i) through (vii) above, but not (viii) that it shall be a condition to the transfer that the transferee execute an agreement stating that the transferee is receiving and holding such capital stock subject to the provisions of this Lock-Up Agreement and there shall be no further transfer of such capital stock except in accordance with this Lock-Up Agreement; and provided further that, in the cases of (i) through (viii) above, it shall be a condition to any such transfer that no public reports, including but not limited to reports pursuant to Rule 144 of the Securities Act, pursuant to Section 13 or Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or pursuant to any other regulatory agency are required to be filed by the undersigned during the Lock-Up Period (as may have been extended pursuant to the terms of this Lock-Up Agreement) and no such reports are voluntarily filed, and no public announcements are voluntarily made, by the undersigned during the Lock-Up Period (as may have been extended pursuant to the terms of this Lock-Up Agreement).
+For purposes of this Lock-Up Agreement, "immediate family" shall mean any relationship by blood, marriage or adoption, not more remote than first cousin.
+The undersigned now has, and, except as contemplated by clauses (i) through (ix) above, for the duration of this Lock-Up Agreement will have, good and marketable title to the Undersigned's Shares, free and clear of all liens, encumbrances, and claims whatsoever.
+The undersigned also agrees and consents to the entry, during the Lock-Up Period only, of stop transfer instructions with the Company's transfer agent and registrar against the transfer of the Undersigned's Shares except in compliance with the foregoing restrictions.